 Encouraged by our guidebook, which mentioned them as a local favorite, I ordered langoustines and was a bit surprised to receive a plate piled with the little lobsters in all their shelled glory.
-I had only had langoustines once before, in Iceland, as they don’t often appear on menus in the United States.
-Even then, I only had the contend with the critters’ tails.
+I had only had langoustines once before, in Iceland, where they had been shell-less with the exception of the tails.
 Nevertheless, I employed my Maryland crab-picking skills and was rewarded with a completely scrumptious lunch.
-And isn’t everything better when dipped in a garlic herb butter?
+And isn’t everything better when dipped in melted, garlic-herb butter?

 The scenery would continue to impress us all day as we passed through some of Scotland’s most picturesque areas.
 After the Great Glen, Glencoe and Loch Lomond and the Trossachs National Park begged to be explored in the bright sunshine, but unfortunately we had little time to stop.

 We had decided to add a half hour to our trip so as to take in Doune Castle, a smallish fortification about an hour outside of Glasgow.
 Monty Python fans will recognize it from Monty Python and the Holy Grail, particularly this famous scene.
 (Gets me every time.)
 That was the basis of the castle’s appeal for M’s family, and I was excited because it had served as Castle Leoch in the Outlander series.
 I later found out that they used Doune Castle for some of the Winterfell scenes in Game of Thrones as well.